-For more than eight years, Josh Bonn has practiced as a trial attorney in a wide range of legal matters.
-Josh represents clients in railroad, automotive, media, insurance and financial industries.
-He also advises several mid-state municipalities and is the Solicitor for the Capital Area Tax Collection Bureau.
+Josh Bonn is a trial attorney who represents clients in the railroad, automotive, media, insurance and financial industries.
+He also advises several mid-state municipalities and is the Solicitor for the Capital Tax Collection Bureau.
 He formerly worked as an assistant district attorney in York County, Pennsylvania.
 Josh has a Distinguished™ rating from Martindale-Hubbell.

 Josh has extensive experience representing municipalities, individuals and media entities in public records litigation under Pennsylvania’s Right-to-Know Law (RTKL).
 He routinely briefs and argues open records appeals in the Office of Open Records (OOR) and in trial and appellate courts.
-Josh regularly contributes to the practice group’s RTKL blog.
-Recently, Josh obtained a favorable ruling from Commonwealth Court that allowed his client to obtain more than 400 pages of emails from the Department of Education related to Louis Freeh’s investigation of the Sandusky scandal at Penn State University.
+He has obtained favorable rulings for his clients in numerous matters including:

 As a member of the firm’s Municipal Law practice group, Josh serves as the Solicitor for the Capital Area Tax Collection Bureau, and counsels local governments in governance, zoning, land use and subdivision, codes enforcement, and public records matters.